Camicam311/PostgreSQL-Tutorial/README.md

 **EXCEPT** will keep all the rows in the first `SELECT` statement that are not in the second `SELECT` statement.
 In this example, the first statement results in all the classes that Harry (who has student id of 1) took and the second statement results in all the classes Hermione (who has student id of 3) took.
 Using `EXCEPT`, we can find which class Harry is taking that Hermione isn't, which is Divination.
 Remember-Hermione dropped Divination in her third year!
 ```
--- which class is Harry taking but Hermione isn't? --
+-- which class is Harry taking but Hermione isn't?--
 SELECT class_id, class_name
 FROM classes
 INNER JOIN enrollment